haverford-cs/meta-net/README.md

   regularization, added batch normalization to multi-scale.
   3) Added additional models for graph of params vs accuracy

+12/10/2019: Gareth (1 Hour)
+  1) Added extra models for comparison.
+Their statistics can be found below and the models are in comparison_models.py

 ## Todo
 1) Image transformations, shouldn't be too difficult with tensorflow datasets?
 Want image flips, maybe some zooms and brightness changes too?